Raman Signal Extraction from CARS Spectra Using a Learned-Matrix Representation of the Discrete Hilbert Transform: Theory

 The second step in implementing the LeDHT is solving for the $\mathbf{H}$ matrix in $G=F\mathbf{H}$, where $F$ are the input training spectra and $G$ are the known Hilbert transforms.
 Generally speaking, there are numerous methods to solve for an optimal LeDHT matrix.
 In this work, we are using ordinary least squares (OLS) which minimizes the residual sum-of-squares: $\mathbf{H} = \mathrm{argmin}_\mathbf{H} ||G - F\mathbf{H}||^2$.
 Beneficially, OLS is the most common linear regression method; thus, there are numerous efficient algorithms for its calculation.
 We have also tested common ``regularized" least squares methods such as ridge and LASSO regression with success though with inferior results for the data within this manuscript.
 For different lineshapes and different spectroscopic conditions, these other methods could potentially be superior.

 Finally, the LeDHT can be applied to new data via matrix multiplication, which is computationally inexpensive: $G_{exp} = F_{exp}\mathbf{H}$, where $F_{exp}$ is a newly measured input spectrum/spectra and $G_{exp}$ is the LeDHT Hilbert-transformed spectrum to be calculated.
-Ideally, the solved-for LeDHT matrix for a given spectroscopy system does not need to be re-learned between experiments and can be reused indefinitely.
+Ideally, the solved-for LeDHT matrix for a given spectroscopy system does not need to be re-learned between experiments and can be reused indefinitely, again, as long as the training dataset still optimally reflects the expected future input spectral lineshape characteristics.

-\section{Methods and Materials}
+\section{Methods and materials}